 - Always handle with Gloves, and wear a dust mask when cutting.

-1) CREOSOTE TREATMENT - THE FACTS - THE LENGTHIER VERSION !
+1b) CREOSOTE TREATMENT - Is it safe? - THE FACTS - THE LENGTHIER VERSION !

 THE LONGER VERSION ... for those with time to make up their own mind !